requarks/wiki-docs/install/digitalocean.md

 1. Wait for the droplet to be created.
 1. Click on the newly created droplet and copy the **public IP** address.
 1. In a new browser tab, navigate to http://YOUR-PUBLIC-IP *(replace with your IP)*
+  > **It can take several minutes before the server starts accepting requests.** Various services must initialize for the first time before you'll be able to access your wiki.
+If it doesn't load on first attempt, wait 5 minutes and try again.
+  {.is-info}
 1. A setup screen for Wiki.js should appear.
 Enter the desired **email address** and **password** for the administrator account.
 1. Enter the **full URL** to your wiki, without the trailing slash.
 It's recommended to point a sub-domain / domain to your public IP (e.g. wiki.example.com).
 If you don't have a domain setup yet, you can use your public IP as the URL (e.g. http://xx.xx.xx.xx).
 This can be changed later in the **Adminitration Area** (under the **General** section).
 1. Click on **Install** to complete the installation.
 You'll automatically be redirected to the login page once completed.
 Enter the email and password for the administrator account you entered earlier.